 15. Focus on Candles

-An element many ignore are candle holders, often inexpensive objects that can bring an interesting shape, color, or texture to the table.
+Many ignore candle holders, which are often inexpensive objects that can add an interesting shape, color, or texture to the table.

 16. Go Minimal

 While curating coffee table designs, Pamela O’Brien of Pamela Hope Designs likes to keep it minimal.
-“A single item like this antique Chinese covered bowl (above) looks lovely on the metal and glass coffee table,” she says.
-However, when featuring just one piece, O’Brien recommends making sure that it’s large and important enough to stand on its own.
+“A single item like this antique Chinese-covered bowl (above) looks lovely on the metal and glass coffee table,” she says.
+However, when featuring just one piece, O’Brien recommends ensuring it’s large and important enough to stand independently.

 17. Choose an Accent Color